 - Supports Y axes

-- Libraries of Highchart supports microsoft.NET
+- Libraries of Highchart support microsoft.NET

-- Examples are not significant enough.
+- Older browsers are not supported

-- Users can create a variety of charts by combining Vega grammar.
+- Users can create a variety of charts by combining Vega grammar

-- It is easy to use for its interactive interface.
+- It is easy to use for its interactive interface

 - The grammar design is a bit complex

-- The cost of the process is high.
+- The cost of the process is high

 - Easy to create complex reports by the data

-- Data entry is smart.
+- Data entry is smart